-Wondering what to pack for travelling Africa overland with kids?
-Earlier this year, we spent 101 days traversing the sub-Saharan continent in a Land Rover Defender, with our two young boys (aged 2 and 4).
+Wondering what to pack for travelling Africa overland?
+In 2018, we spent 101 days traversing the sub-Saharan continent in a Land Rover Defender, with our two young boys (aged 2 and 4).
 Although we were self-driving, we didn’t want the Land Rover to be stuffed full with anything and everything.
 This was our home for a few months and we wanted to ensure we weren’t playing Jenga every time we needed fresh undies or a tin of beans.
 Plus, a large fridge running off a second battery took up a considerable space in the boot.
 We aimed to pack light and were very strict on what we took with us.

 Expect to hand-wash your clothes as washing machines are few and far between.
 Don’t forget to pack washing detergent.

 Underwear (pack more than you usually would to cut down amount of hand-washing)

 Shorts and quick-drying hiking trousers (parents one of each, kids had 4 shorts each and a pair of tracksuit bottoms)

 Long light trousers and long-sleeved t-shirt to protect from mosquitoes in evening

 We’ve recently each been gifted these 3-in-1 jackets from Mountain Warehouse and they would have been perfect for Africa.
 It’s a 3-in-1 fleece and waterproof jacket, with detachable hood.
 The fleece on its own is perfect for those cool evenings, the waterproof jacket a necessity for those downpours in Tanzania, and combined, it is just what you need to keep warm on those freezing winter mornings in South Africa and Namibia (yes, it does actually get cold in winter!)

 Almost all swimming pools we came across were unheated and on the chilly side.
 We recommend packing wet-suits for the kids to keep them warm and in the pool longer.
 Remember to purchase on the small side as they work better with a tight fit.